Top 5 shore excursions from port of Livorno, Italy

 The undisputable beauty of the Tuscan countryside makes this region a bucket list destination for many.

-Combine a visit to the picture-perfect medieval Tuscan town of San Gimignano with a guided wine-tasting tour at one of the many surrounding vineyards.
+Combine visiting the picture-perfect medieval Tuscan town of San Gimignano with a guided wine-tasting tour at one of the many surrounding vineyards.
 Don’t forget to taste locally produced olive oil too.

-Located 85 km east of Livorno, San Gimignano is one of the best shore excursions if you are a wine enthusiast and want a glimpse of the beautiful Tuscan countryside.
+Located 85 km east of Livorno, San Gimignano is one of the best shore excursions for wine enthusiasts who want a glimpse of the beautiful Tuscan countryside.

 4. Lucca and Siena